Have you ever considered the humble board game as a Chinese language learning tool? Do you want to know the most popular Chinese board games?

 There you have it, your ultimate guide to learning Chinese board games and how to play board games in China.
 Who says learning a language has to be boring!

-Is Chinese Chess than same as Standard Chess?
+Is Chinese chess than same as international chess?

 No, they are quite different.